vindarel/curated-awesome-cl/README.md

 These are applications or bits of code that make development in Common Lisp easier without being Common Lisp libraries themselves.

 * [quickapp][188] - A project for generating template projects with SBCL and buildapp.
 Also includes a command-line argparser. *I personally didn't use it yet*.
+  * *we don't need it to build self-contained binaries.*
 * [quickapp-cli][189] - [quickapp][188] as a command-line utility.
 * [quicksearch][140] - Look up online libraries from the REPL. *This one helped me sometimes*.